astropuffin/oakmtg.club/content/english/candidates/eli-ferran.md

     link: https://www.instagram.com/eli4oakland/
 type: candidates
 ---
-# TL;DR A newcomer to the election circuit who’s got big dreams but will be in for a nightmare if elected.
+# TL;DR A newcomer to the election circuit who’s got big dreams but will be a nightmare if elected.

 ### Introduction